stennety/mywebsite/_posts/2022-06-01-creating-software-is-a-team-sport.md

 ---
-title: Creating software is a team sport
+title: Building software is a team sport
 tags:
 - agile
 - software